zzstoatzz/alternatebuild.dev/posts/4_attention.md

 <br>

-I know its a dismissive meme among many to say "I listen to Sam Harris' podcast"[<a href="#fn1" id="fnref1">1</a>] but generally I resonate with aspects of [his experience](https://www.youtube.com/watch?v=hAqifI_Eq9M) there.
+Sure, its a dismissive meme among many to say "I listen to Sam Harris' podcast"[<a href="#fn1" id="fnref1">1</a>] but generally I resonate with aspects of [his experience](https://www.youtube.com/watch?v=hAqifI_Eq9M) there.
 Spending time on there really does seem to derange my perspective of others in society at large -- the most critique-able facets most likely to be in my face at any given moment.
 I'd argue it's a framing problem: both on my end and on the platform's end (one that Elon and Zuck aren't eager to fix) that is perhaps best summarized hyperbolically (...._smh_..... damn it, whatever):

 <blockquote style="background: rgba(0, 0, 0, 0.7); border-left: 10px solid #ccc; margin: 1.5em 10px; padding: 1em 10px; color: #fff;">